A common framework for test ideals, closure operations, and their duals: Pair operations

 \begin{rem} Throughout this paper, our collection of pairs $\cP$ will typically be all pairs of $R$-modules $(L,M)$ with $L \subseteq M$, such that both are in one of the following categories: the category of all $R$-modules, the category of finitely generated $R$-modules, the category of Artinian $R$-modules or the category of Matlis dualizable $R$-modules (when the ring is complete local). \end{rem}

-The following are the basic properties of pair operations that we need for the definitions of closure and interior operations \cite[Definition 2.2]{ERGV-nonres}.
-For the following table, $(L,M)$ is an arbitrary pair in $\cP$ and $(N,M)$ is an arbitrary pair such that $L \subseteq N$.
+The basic properties of pair operations that we need for the definitions of closure and interior operations \cite[Definition 2.2]{ERGV-nonres} are given in Table~\ref{ta:basics}.
+For Table~\ref{ta:basics}, $(L,M)$ is an arbitrary pair in $\cP$ and $(N,M)$ is an arbitrary pair such that $L \subseteq N$.

 \begin{defn} \cite[Definition 2.2]{ERGV-nonres} A pair operation $p$ on a class $\cP$ of pairs of $R$-modules $(L,M)$ as above is \begin{itemize} \item a \emph{closure operation} if it is extensive, order-preserving on submodules, and idempotent; \item an \emph{interior operation} if it is intensive, order-preserving on submodules, and idempotent. \end{itemize} \end{defn}